-- getFlowList(t, i) Returns the list of flows in which the occurrence i of token t occurs. - calcCov(e, P), calcFP(e, P) Return, respectively, the coverage and false positives of an element e on pool P. - merge(e, f) Returns a new element that contains the union of the tokens e and f and the intersection of their covered flows. - tokenNum() Returns the number of elements included into the token set on which is called. - newSign(e, TM, TS) Generates a signature containing tokens of e, all their subtokens, suggested by TS, and substitutes identifier of each token with the associated string, following TM hints.
+- $\mathbf{maxOcc}(\mathbf{t})$ Returns the maximum number of occurrences in a single flow of the token t considering all suspicious flows in which the extracted tokens occur. - genNewId() Generates a new unambiguous identifier. - checkIfSubT(t, i) Checks if the occurrence i of token t occurs as subtoken of some supertoken.
+In this case, returns true. - findSuperToken(t, i) Finds supertoken identifier for an occurrence i of the token t. - $\mathbf{getFlowList}(\mathbf{t}, \mathbf{i})$ Returns the list of flows in which the occurrence i of token t occurs. - calcCov(e, P), calcFP(e, P) Returns coverage/false positive of an element e on pool P. - merge(e, f) Returns a new element that contains the union of e and f tokens and the intersection of their covered flows. - tokenNum() Returns the number of elements included into the tokens set on which is called. - newSign(e, TM, TS) Generates a signature containing tokens of e, all their subtokens, suggested by TS, and substitutes identifier of each token with the associated string, following TM hints.